 This makes Huntington Beach is a popular surf spot 365 days of the year.
 Hang ten!

 Huntington Beach is a popular place for surfing events, soaking up the sun, and playing at the beach!
 This 8.5-mile stretch of sandy beach is one of the most popular beach areas in Orange County, and even the great Los Angeles Area.

 One of the most iconic ways to recognize Huntington Beach is by its popular pier, stretching 1,850 feet out into the ocean.
-Along this public pier are restaurants, shopping, and lots and lots of people-watching opportunities!
+Along this public pier are amazing and iconic LA restaurants, shopping, and lots and lots of people-watching opportunities!